tordbm/WeatherApp-client/README.md

 This is a Weather front-end application written in Vue.js 3 with TypeScript and SASS.
 My goal has been to make a usefull weather front-end service almost from scratch utilizing existing APIs.

+The site is deployed using gh-pages here: https://tordbm.github.io/WeatherApp-client/

 ## Frameworks

 - [VueJS](https://vuejs.org/guide/quick-start.html)